xdesro/alloy-holiday-card/site/content/recipes/derek-adams.md

 {
 "first": "Derek",
 "last": "Adams",
-"recipe": "My Go-To 'Were We Supposed to Bring Something?'
+"recipe": "My Go-To “Were We Supposed to Bring Something?”
 Cupcakes", "description": "My family has never really had any secret recipes.
 They live in the Midwest and on the years when I do make it out there, my wife and I need a recipe that can be put together in situ and doesn't require a lot of kitchen space or time.
 This recipe isn't just for holidays, either — it can be used for any gathering you're invited to without much warning.
 As an added bonus, these cupcakes can be made vegan!"
 }